eastmaels/steemblog.github.io/_posts/account/deanliu/2017-03-28_you-would-have-to-turn-a-chicken-mcnugget-into-a-chicken-to-be-able-to-hack-it-buterin-quoting-tapscott-on-twitter.md

 - - -

-This page is synchronized from the post: [You would have to turn a Chicken McNugget into a chicken to be able to hack it Buterin quoting Tapscott on Twitter](https://steemit.com/@deanliu/you-would-have-to-turn-a-chicken-mcnugget-into-a-chicken-to-be-able-to-hack-it-buterin-quoting-tapscott-on-twitter)
+This page is synchronized from the post: ['"You would have to turn a Chicken McNugget into a chicken to be able to hack it" Buterin quoting Tapscott on Twitter'](https://steemit.com/@deanliu/you-would-have-to-turn-a-chicken-mcnugget-into-a-chicken-to-be-able-to-hack-it-buterin-quoting-tapscott-on-twitter)